Tr1c3r/Tr1c3r/README.md

 🔩 **Electronics Enthusiast** | 💻 **Embedded Systems & Software Developer** | 🎵 **DnB/Garage Producer**

 I have a passion for electronics, coding, and embedded systems.
-Currently, I'm diving deep into **C programming** and working my way into **Electronics & Computer Engineering**.
+Currently, I'm diving deep into **C programming** and working my way into **Electronics & Computer Science Engineering**.

 ---